pytest-dev/pytest/doc/en/how-to/fixtures.rst

 """"""""""""""""""""""""

 Finalizers are executed in a first-in-last-out order.
-For yield fixtures, the first fixture to run is the right-most one, i.e. the last test parameter.
+For yield fixtures, the first teardown code to run is from the right-most fixture, i.e. the last test parameter.

 .. regendoc:wipe